Zhug

-Etymology
+Etymology and pronunciation

+The Hebrew word is pronounced [sχug], and not [ʒug] as the English spelling zhug might suggest.

-The word sahawiq comes from the Arabic root (s-ḥ-q) which means to pestle or to crush.
+The word sahawiq [saħaːwiq] comes from the Arabic root (s-ḥ-q) which means to pestle or to crush.
+This makes it a semantically equivalent to pesto.
+Formally, it is a plural form.

 Varieties

 Varieties in Yemen include sahawiq akhdar (green sahawiq), sahawiq ahmar (red sahawiq), and sahawiq bel-jiben (sahawiq with cheese, usually Yemeni cheese).
 Sahawiq is one of the main ingredients of saltah.
 Wazif (traditional Yemeni dried baby sardines) is sometimes added to the sahawiqs ingredients and it is known as sahawiq wazif (سحاوق وزف).